Panasonic GH5 versus Panasonic G85

 Both the GH5 and the G85 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G85 replaced the earlier Panasonic G7, while the GH5 followed on from the Panasonic GH4.

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Panasonic GH5 or the Panasonic G85 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-GH5: